davep33l/pp5-house-price-predictor/README.md

 - The training data to fit the model comes from the client and consists of approximately 1,500 records.
 The Target is SalePrice and the features will be all other variables in from the dataset.

 ## Dashboard Design

+* Project Summary Page
+  * This will contain:
+    * The project purpose
+    * The project terms and jargon with a breakdown of all the features and description
+    * The source of the dataset used
+    * The business requirements
+    * The link to the github repository

+* Project Hypothesis
+  * This will contain:
+    * Each of the project hypothesis and the conclusion (Incorrect/Correct)

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)